To launch the BrowseAloud toolbar on the library website, click/tap on the BrowseAloud icon in the bottom right corner of the library’s web pages

 Hover to Speak Mode

-Text is read out loud with dual-color highlighting the words as they are spoken.
+- Text is read out loud with dual-colour highlighting the words as they are spoken.
 Hover highlighting is useful for people with physical disabilities who use alternative pointing devices and allows users to point and read.

 Speak the Current Selection

 - As an alternative to Hover Highlighting, you can select specific text to hear it read aloud.

 - Translates a web page into a different language.

 - Using the BrowseAloud toolbar, tap or click on the blue Translate Page button.
 From the drop down menu, select the language you want to translate the page into.

 - All the words that can be translated on that web page, will be.
 The translation only works on the current page; each time you visit a new page, you will need to translate that page.

 - Select any text on a web page and convert it into an MP3 file, and then save it on your thumb drive for later listening.